 World History, Ancient Through Modern Times Online Class

 This is a unique history and critical thinking class for home school that teaches classical history through analysis of history, research, and the Socratic discussion.
 Students first learn the tools of the historian then apply them to the subject content.
 Students will read primary sources and history texts and engage in the Socratic discussion.
 As the meaning of history is open to debate, our course shows students how to use logic and the search for truth to find the best interpretation of historical events.
-For those enrolling in the optional assessment and writing elements, students will take unit tests, write essays and receive an assessment.
+For those enrolling in the optional assessment and writing elements, students will write essays and receive an assessment.

 Class Information: (please enroll below)

 Course meets once per week, 30 times per year.
 Ages: Grades 9 - 12